Skip to content

 Subheading Three for Loose Ends

 Remember – it is important when writing for the web that each post or piece be tightly focused and stay on topic.
 That’s one of the reasons I LOVE my subheadings. *laughing* They help me stay focused and on track….the tendency to ramble is strong within me so I plan my subheadings when I plan my title.
-Does your paragraph match your subheading?
-And does your subheading match your title?
+Adding bullet points can help you draw the reader’s eye also:

 A concluding paragraph is a good time to wrap up any final thoughts and summarize the article.
 It should include your main keywords from your title, subtitle and subheadings.
-Of course – all this will take 400-600 words when you are talking about “Top Ten Tips for Cleaning Laundry” or “Organization for the Kitchen 101″.
+Of course – all this will take 400-600 words when you are talking about “Top Ten Tips for Cleaning Laundry” or “Organization for the Kitchen 101“.

 I try to keep most of my posts and articles about 400-600 words long.
-Some recommend articles up to 800 words long but I tend to prefer to split one very long post into two shorter posts and create an article series if I have that much to say.
+Some recommend articles up to 1000+ words long but I tend to prefer to split one very long post into two shorter posts and create an article series if I have that much to say.
 (And I often do) Got it?
 Make sense?
 Good!
-Now get writing! *laughing*
+Now get writing!